ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   common access patterns, such as helping a client sync the chain or doing analysis, access blocks in (potentially sparse) height order.
-In addition, the fact that we commit blocks in order means we're writing only to the end of the Sled tree, which may help save space.
+In addition, the fact that we commit blocks in order means we're writing only to the end of the rocksdb column family, which may help save space.

 - Transaction references are stored as a `(height, index)` pair referencing the height of the transaction's parent block and the transaction's index in that